Please bare with me and read this paragraph entirely, thank you.

 Regarding sending email, as I don't plan to send the topics via email at the present time, the only email you will receive from the website is the one with the code for your first participation.
 After that, you won't receive anything.
 A code, not a link (if you receive a link to something, that's not coming from here so don't click on it !)

-To conclude the email paragraph, please do not participate with emails from outlook / hotmail / aol, as their email server are not standards compliant and they're deleting every email that are not coming from big companies.
+To conclude the email paragraph, please avoid participating with emails from outlook / hotmail / aol, as their email server are not standards compliant and they're deleting every email that are not coming from big companies.
 Even if I don't like gmail, at least they have the "courtesy" to send them to the spam folder...

 And of course, don't use disposable emails... that's obvious, but sometimes even obvious things need to be emphasized.